standart-ag/django-docker/README.md

-# Django Docker
+# Django Docker bilerplate with Postgres
-Django docker boilerplate with postgres database in Docker containers using Docker compose.
+> Django docker boilerplate with Postgres database in Docker containers using Docker compose.

+## Prerequisites

+* Docker `docker`
+* Docker compose `docker-compose`

+You don't need Python and modules to run this project, however it will be needed for linting e.t.c.

 ## Start a new project:

+First of all download this project, then run:
 ```bash
 docker-compose run --rm django_app django-admin startproject <name> .
 docker-compose run --rm django_app python manage.py startapp <name>
 docker-compose run --rm django_app chmod -Rv 777 .
 ```

-Configure DB.
+## Configure DB

-Add this to `settings.py`:
+Add database settings to your `settings.py`:
 ```python
 POSTGRES_USER =     os.environ['POSTGRES_USER']      or 'postgres'
 POSTGRES_PASSWORD = os.environ['POSTGRES_PASSWORD']  or 'postgres'